Nabie/object-oriented-programming-in-R/chapters/07_R6_classes.md

 stack
 ```

 The chained call to `push` here is possible because the `push` method returns the object itself.
 Unlike the previous implementations where `push` returns a new object, for the R6 object, the existing object is modified.
-We do not need to assign the result of the three `push` calls back to `stack` and we do not need to assign the calls to `pop` back to `stack` either.
+We do not need to assign the result of the three `push` calls back to `stack`, and we do not need to assign the calls to `pop` back to `stack` either.
 Returning the object itself in these functions allows us to chain method calls, but that is all this does.
 The R6 object is not immutable.

 ### Object initialisation

 If we want to set attributes of objects when constructing them, we need to do a little more work than in S4.
-We cannot simply use named arguments in the constructor; this call would give us an error:
+We cannot just use named arguments in the constructor; this call would give us an error:

 ```r
 stack <- VectorStack$new(elements = 1:4)